dvzrd/gatsby-starter-nova/README.md

 You can also setup AWS serverless Lambda functions with Netlify, allowing you to send and receive data without needing your own server.

-These are also called private functions because they're added to a private dir `.netlify`.
-If you want to keep your functions private, you can add `.netlify` to `.gitignore`.
+These are also called private functions because they're placed inside a private `.netlify` dir.
+To keep this dir private, it's automatically added to `.gitignore`, but feel free to change that if you want to version control your functions in a private repo or if you're using environment variables to hide your secret API keys.

 Reference the [Netlify docs on functions](https://docs.netlify.com/functions/overview/) for more detials.